 Spaghettieis

-A novelty dessert to make you look twice!
-Spaghettieis is a popular sweet specialty in Germany.
-Rather unusually, this is vanilla ice cream molded to look like spaghetti and topped with a bright red strawberry sauce, intended to look like tomato sauce.
+Do you know what German food was invented by an Italian?
+It’s Spaghettieis, a popular sweet specialty in Germany.
+Rather unusually, this is vanilla ice cream molded to look like spaghetti and topped with a bright red strawberry sauce intended to look like tomato sauce.
 It is then decorated with white chocolate shavings to resemble parmesan cheese.

 The end result is a surprisingly realistic impression of spaghetti bolognese, especially popular with German children.
-It was invented by the son of an Italian immigrant, Dario Fontanella, in Mannheim in Germany, and he says that he had fun tricking children into believing it was a plate of spaghetti!
+It was invented by the son of an Italian immigrant, Dario Fontanella, in Mannheim, Germany.
+He says he had fun tricking children into believing it was a plate of spaghetti!

 Eintopf

-Translating literally as “one-pot”, Eintopf is a very simple affair created by pretty much anything and everything you have to hand.
-This traditional German food is a stew-like soup formed of vegetables and some sort of meat.
+Translating literally as “one-pot,” Eintopf is a very simple affair created by pretty much anything and everything you have to hand.
+This traditional German meal is a stew-like soup formed of vegetables and some sort of meat.
 Anything goes here!

 Kartoffelsalat

 Kartoffelsalat is Germany’s famous potato salad.
-German cuisine is widely credited with the invention of this now popular European delicacy, usually made from boiled potatoes together with mayonnaise, mustard, and lemon juice dressing.
+The foods of Germany are widely credited with the invention of this now-popular European delicacy, usually made from boiled potatoes together with mayonnaise, mustard, and lemon juice dressing.

 Dresdner stollen

-Stollen is a delicious and filling sweet bread eaten at Christmas time in Germany.
-It has roots as far back as the 15th century and it has been a popular sweet food in Germany at Christmas markets ever since.
-It used to be called “striezel”, and this is why the Christmas market in Dresden is called Striezelmarkt today.
+Stollen is one of the most popular German Christmas dishes.
+It’s a delicious and filling sweet bread.
+The dessert has roots in the 15th century and has been a famous food in Germany at Christmas markets ever since.
+It used to be called “striezel,” and this is why the Christmas market in Dresden is called Striezelmarkt today.

 So what is Dresdner stollen actually made from?
 It’s a heavy bread baked with nuts, raisins, spices, candied fruits, and marzipan, dusted with a finish of icing sugar.
-Essential traditional German food for snacking on when the weather turns cold!
+It’s an important typical German meal when the weather turns cold!

 Sauerkraut

-Believed to have endless health benefits, sauerkraut is one of the most popular foods in Germany.
-It’s created from fermented cabbage, a process carried out by the pickling of shredded cabbage leaves.
+Believed to have endless health benefits, sauerkraut is one of the most popular German traditional dishes.
+It’s created from fermented cabbage, a process carried out by picking shredded cabbage leaves.
 The lactic acid bacteria created by the fermentation gives it a really distinctive sour taste.

-Although it’s now one of the most iconic popular foods in Germany, the history of the fermentation of vegetables is much older.
+Although it’s now one of the most famous German dishes, the history of the fermentation of vegetables is much older.
 Some believe that it was brought to Europe by the Mongol emperor Ghengis Khan.

 Flammkuchen

 Flammkuchen has an interesting history.
 It was originally the “flame-cake” that was traditionally used to test the temperatures of bread ovens in the German-France border regions of Alsace, Baden, and the Palatinate.
-If the oven was up to the correct temperature, the cake would bake in just one or two minutes, and be crusty and crispy to eat.
+If the oven were up to the correct temperature, the cake would bake in one or two minutes and be crusty and crispy.

 Hasenpfeffer

-Hare or rabbit is considered quite a common German food, and the main ingredient in Hasenpfeffer – hare stew.
+Hare or rabbit is considered quite a common German national food and the main ingredient in Hasenpfeffer – hare stew.
 It’s a delicious tender stew of rabbit or hare in a flavorful marinade, cooked with a multitude of herbs and spices such as sage, thyme, bay leaf, and juniper berries.

-As with a lot of food in Germany, the meat is made really tender by a lengthy cooking process.
-The marinade is traditionally thickened with the rabbit’s blood.
-Truly one of the foods to try in Germany!
+As with most traditional food in Germany, the meat is made tender by a lengthy cooking process.
+The marinade is often thickened with the rabbit’s blood.
+Truly one of the German delicacies you need to try!

 Brezel

-You can’t walk down a German street without spotting one of the country’s most celebrated baked goods – the famous pretzel.
-A decorative traditional German bread twisted into a knotted shape and sprinkled with salt, the pretzel <"brezel") is a delicious snack or accompaniment to a "bratwurst", and can be found all over Germany.
+One of the most celebrated German street foods is the famous pretzel.
+A decorative traditional German bread twisted into a knotted shape and sprinkled with salt, the pretzel <“brezel”) is a delicious snack or accompaniment to a “bratwurst” and is one of the typical foods in Germany.

 Kartoffelkloesse

-You might have gathered by now that potatoes are quite a big deal in traditional German cuisine.
+You might have gathered by now that potatoes are paired with many classic German dishes.
 So here is another variation on the humble potato – potato dumplings!

-Kartoffelkloesse are potato dumplings normally served up as a side for meat dishes, formed from mashed potatoes that have been remolded into balls before being boiled.
+Kartoffelkloesse is potato dumplings normally served as a side for meat dishes, formed from mashed potatoes that have been remolded into balls before being boiled.

 Not exactly a German delicacy, but true comfort food and pretty filling.
-It's a pretty famous German food and you'll find it in a lot of traditional restaurants.
+It's a German typical food, and you'll find it in many traditional restaurants.

 Apfelstrudel

-Apfelstrudel is a famous apple-based dessert eaten and cherished worldwide.
-Although it has its origins in Austria (dating back to 1696), it deserves a mention here as it has been a part of German food traditions for a long time and is served up throughout the country today.
+The apple-based dessert, Apfelstrudel, is perhaps the most famous food in Germany and is eaten and cherished worldwide.
+Although it originates in Austria (dating back to 1696), it deserves mention here as it has been a part of German food traditions for a long time and is served throughout the country today.

 German beer

-Along with its traditional food, Germany is well known for its beer culture.
+Along with Germany’s food, the country is well known for its beer culture.
 The most popular German beer is a pilsner, a pale lager brewed in different variations in most towns.

 Bavaria is a famous region for beer in Germany because of the abundance of hops of different varieties that grow there.
-This is where you’ll find hefeweizen or other wheat beers which are among the most popular of German beers along with the pale light lagers.
-Beer-drinking in Germany is a huge traditional export that goes back centuries.
+This is where you’ll find hefeweizen or other wheat beers, which are among the most popular German beers, along with the pale light lagers.
+Beer drinking in Germany is a huge traditional export that goes back centuries.

 German wine

-Germany might mainly be known for its white wine (the Riesling grape variety being the most famous), but it is increasingly producing some excellent red wine too, such as the German Pinot noir called Spätburgunder.
+Germany might mainly be known for its white wine (the Riesling grape variety being the most famous), but it is increasingly producing some excellent red wine, such as the German Pinot noir called Spätburgunder.

-Most of the vineyards are found in the west of Germany, near the river Rhine, and Germany is currently the world’s eighth-largest wine-making country.
-Its exports are mostly white wine, with only a third of all German wines being red wine.
+Most vineyards are found in the west of Germany, near the river Rhine, and Germany is currently the world’s eighth-largest wine-making country.
+Its exports are primarily white wine, with only a third of all German wines being red wine.

-So there you have it, a round-up of some of the yummiest typical German food.
-The only advice left to give you is… don’t try them all at once!
+Now you know the answer to what do people eat in Germany.
+You also have a round-up of some of the yummiest typical German food.
+No matter what flavor you desire, there are many types of German food that will tantalize your tastebuds.
+The only advice left to give you is… don’t try all these meals in Germany at once!

 PIN FOR LATER